cnelson/cnelson.github.io/_posts/2016-01-06-naughty-or-nice-santa-hat.md

 ![Electronic Components]({{ site.baseurl }}/assets/santa-hat/IMG_6772.JPG)

 I was slightly concerned about putting 6.4v into the LEDs as the datasheet says not to give them more than 6 volts, but it seemed to work just fine.
 Your mileage may vary; there are a large number of APA102 clones on the market some of which are of dubious quality.

 The ESP8266 is a 3.3v device, but the breakout board included a voltage regulator which can handle stepping the 6.4v down to a stable 3.3v.

-My only complaint with this particular breakout board is that no pin is exposed to the VIN for the voltage regulator so I had to solder in a jump wire to power it from a non-USB source.
+Overall this board is a good deal for a Made-in-the-USA full featured ESP8266 breakout, but it it does have a couple of problems.
+It doesn't expose a pin for the VIN for the voltage regulator so I had to solder in a jump wire to power it from a non-USB source.
+Additionally, it uses the older-style mini-USB connector rather than micro.

 After soldering everything together, and checking the connections, I rolled it up into the brim of a santa hat and the hardware was complete!